 2) Asana and Teamwork both integrate with Google Drive.
 Whatever tech tools you use, opt for the ones that play well together.

-4. DECIDE ON THE BEST WAYS TO COMMUNICATEGood communication is the bridge between confusion and clarity.
-Nat Turner Click To Tweet
+“Good communication is the bridge between confusion and clarity.” —Nat Turner

 Communication is key to getting great work done AND being efficient.
 And email is long gone as the internal communications vehicle of choice.